lelutin/puppet-asterisk/README.md

 #### Features global configurations

-Some global feature options can be configured, like the default parkinglot, via the `features_general` parameter to the `asterisk` class.
+Some global feature options can be configured, like the default `parkinglot`, via the `features_general` parameter to the `asterisk` class.

 Here is the default hash with the default values, as defined in hiera: